IsaacVerm/mad-trick-explainer/README.md

 Configuration can be found in the `backend/config.py` file.
 This configuration is shared with the web app and Cypress tests using the `/config` route.

+The only exception to this is the `apiUrl` defined in `src/environments` in the Angular app.
+You somehow need to [specify](https://angular.io/guide/build) where to find the `/config` route.

 ## Running the web app

 Run the Angular frontend: